 In this chapter, we first review the requirements of the GDPR concerning informed consent and the background information about the dynamic consent requests.
 Then we describe our exemplifying use case scenario and the user interface wireframes for the dynamic consent request that we created based on this use case.
-In the end of the section we provide details on our user study and the interactive wireframe for the dynamic consent request that we developed for that user study.
+In the end of the section we provide details on the interactive wireframes for the dynamic consent request that we developed to be tested with the help of the user study.